-- Synthesize between 2-D and 3-D design. - Select an assortment of materials to create an art expression. - Investigate with a variety of materials to create 2-D and 3-D forms. - Combine 2-D and 3-D objects to create a visual expression. - Continue to develop creative thinking by using more than one material in a work of art. - The importance of balance and movement in 3-D work. - Analyze and use texture to design. - · Combine cutting, tearing, pasting, building, gluing sketching, painting, or drawing to make art - Refine fine motor skills - Artists and designers experiment with forms, structures, materials, concepts, media, and art-making approaches - Artists and designers balance experimentation and safety, freedom and responsibility while developing and creating artworks.
+- Distinguish between 2-D and 3-D design. - Select an assortment of materials to create an art expression. - Work with a variety of materials to create 2-D and 3-D forms. - Combine 2-D and 3-D objects to create a visual expression. - Develop creative thinking by using more than one material in a work of art. - The importance of balance and movement in 3-D work. - Artists and designers experiment with forms, structures, materials, concepts, media, and art-making approaches. - Artists and designers balance experimentation and safety, freedom and responsibility while developing and creating artworks.